ggreen/spring-gemfire-showcase/docs/demo/GemFire_For_AI.md

 Ask Question
 - What is the capital of New Jersey

+AI UI
+- Clean Answer using the Trash icon
+- What is the capital of New Jersey
+- What is the capital of New Jersey (cached - faster response)

+Ask Quqstion
 - What is the capital of NJ
-- What is the capital of New Jersey

-SCDF Destroy stream and re-creae
+SCDF Destroy stream and re-create with the following

 ```scdf
 vector-stream=http --port=7888 | remove-by-gf-search --gemfire.remove.search.indexName=SearchResultsIndex --gemfire.remove.search.regionName=SearchResults --gemfire.remove.search.defaultField=__REGION_VALUE_FIELD | gemfire-vector-sink
 ```

 Answer Question

 - The capital of NJ is Trenton
+- View Logs in Data Flow

 Ask Question
+- What is the capital of NJ
 - What is the capital of NJ
 - What is the capital of New Jersey
 - Does Healthmap specializes in Kidney Population Health Management